hilljc/web/README.md

-# Local Band Shows Website - Static Version for GitHub Pages
+# Naples Live Music - Static Website for GitHub Pages

-A fully static website that displays local music shows happening in various venues.
+A fully static website that displays local music shows happening in various venues in Naples.
 This application allows users to browse shows by date, venue, or artist, and see upcoming events within the next 7 days.

 ## Features